mollymcalpine/Java-Shape-Renderer/README.md

 - Interface segregation and dependency inversion.
 - Strategy pattern applied across multiple independent axes of variation.
 - Runtime object construction from external data (JSON).

+Developed as part of a course project at SFU.